Renewing and returning

 - in case of overdue fines

 Borrowed items may be returned at any of the Leiden University Libraries (UBL) locations currently offering pick-up and returns services.

 - Week 1: 1st reminder.

 No fee will be charged.
-Loans may be renewed up to a maximum of 6 months in 3 week periods, as long as the material is not reserved by another user.
+Loans may be renewed up to a maximum of one year in 3 week periods, as long as the material is not reserved by another user.

 - Week 2: 2nd reminder.